IGITUGraz/L2L/doc/intro.rst

 Introduction
 ************
-This is the Learning to Learn framework for experimenting with many different algorithms.
+This is the Learning to Learn gradient-free optimization framework for experimenting with many different algorithms.
 The basic idea behind "Learning to Learn" is to have an "outer loop" optimizer optimizing the parameters of an "inner loop" optimizee.
 This particular framework is written for the case where the cycle goes as follows:

 1. The outer-loop optimizer generates an instance of a set of parameters and provides it to the inner-loop optimizee
 2. The inner-loop optimizee evaluates how well this set of parameters performs and returns a "fitness" vector for each